How to conduct Detailed Analysis of a Company.

 The main aim of financial analysis is to analyse the amount of income generated in sales, amount of profits it is able to retain for shareholders after factoring in all expenses & taxes and the growth in sales & profits over past.
 Financial analysis also focuses on the sources of funds, which a company has used for creating its assets.
 It also involves the analysis of the amount of cash it generates from its operations and utilization of this cash, whether for investments or debt repayment etc. The aim is to find companies, which have a healthy financial position that can offer potential for future growth.

-Financial analysis involves reading of of a company.
+Financial analysis involves reading of annual reports of a company.
 It comprises of detailed analysis of three main financial statements:

 This section of financials provides details of total income that a company has earned in a year (also called Topline).
 It provides details of all the expenses the company has incurred to earn the topline.
 It also provides details of the taxes the company paid to the govt. authorities.
 The part of topline, which remains after meeting all the expenses and taxes, is called net profit or Bottomline.